facil-io/cstl/fio-stl.md

 It is recommended to use a system specific polling "engine" (`epoll` / `kqueue`) if polling thousands of persistent file descriptors.

-By defining `FIO_POLL` on a POSIX system, the following functions will be defined.
+By defining `FIO_POLL`, the following functions will be defined.

+**Note**: the same type and range limitations that apply to the Sockets implementation on Windows apply to the `poll` implementation.

 ### `FIO_POLL` API